BurdaMagazinOrg/module-ad_entity/README.md

 you may additionally choose between <em>frontend appliance</em>
 and <em>backend appliance</em> mode.
 Frontend appliance mode will use Javascript to apply the delivered context, whereas backend appliance mode will do this job on the server-side.

-For regular HTML ads, it's recommended to use the frontend appliance mode.
+Backend appliance mode is generally the recommended mode to choose (next section explains why).

+The frontend appliance mode used to be the recommended mode in favor of saving resources on the server side.
+It has been shown though that this would not become true unless your appliance process is very complex.
+Most of the appliance processes are not complex though, and if so, you would need to reconsider the whole process since you don't want a slow frontend too.
+The frontend appliance mode still exists, but may be considered to be deprecated for the next major release (2.x).
 If you want to apply Advertising contexts on iframes or feeds, you'll need to use the backend appliance mode on your field formatters.